transparency-dev/static-ct/deployment/live/gcp/test/README.md

 ## Overview

-This config uses the [gcp/test](/deployment/modules/gcp/test) module to define a test environment to run TesseraCT, backed by Trillian Tessera.
+This config uses the [gcp/test](/deployment/modules/gcp/test) module to deploy resources necessary to run a test TesseraCT log.
+TesseraCT itself will run on a VM.

-At a high level, this environment consists of:
+At a high level, these resources consists of:

 - One Spanner instance with two databases:
   - one for Tessera